Mysteries of the Rosary

 Glorious Mysteries

-The glorious mysteries lift our hearts to heaven, celebrating the Resurrection, Ascension, and the gift of the Holy Spirit.
-In every glorious mystery, the Church rejoices in the victory of Christ and the mysteries glorious of eternal life.
+The Glorious Mysteries lift our hearts to heaven, celebrating the Resurrection, Ascension, and the gift of the Holy Spirit.
+In every Glorious Mystery, the Church rejoices in the victory of Christ and the Glorious Mysteries of eternal life.
 Mary’s Assumption and Coronation show the destiny promised to all who follow the Lord faithfully.

 More on the Glorious Mysteries.